tinisi/express-sandbox/notes/dev_notes.md

 # Dev notes for express training

+## 4/9/2015

+Got simple mongoose integration working.

+Kind of deciding I don't like having the URL strings "hidden" in the routes folder, considering putting them back to the way that the express-generator did it.

+I think before I get into joi I will try to call one of my end points with a webhook from a-s.

+Plan of attack:
+* webhook proof of concept
+* integrate joi for data integrity
+* do some proof of concept to play with classical inheritance in model classes

 ## 4/3/2015

 Trying to match versions used in current HEAD of master of asthmapolis-server (a-s from here) as of today.